socotaxi/gregaplay/README.md

 policies so users can upload clips without authentication.
 They also set up helper functions for checking invitation access and create an `email_queue` table used to store emails if sending fails.
-The final command updates the `videos` table policy so only authenticated users invited to an event can add clips.
+The final command updates the `videos` table policy so event creators and invited users can add clips.

 ## Available Scripts